Frequently Asked Questions

 You're a solo freelancer, but does that actually mean semi-retired?

-No, I am definitely still in business and as energetic as ever!
+No, I am definitely still in business, for certain clients and projects.
 That said, I am looking to do significantly less pure legal work than the 60-hour weeks I've been working over the past 30 years.
 This means saying no to work that in the past, I would have taken on.
 I want to roughly halve my workload compared with full time legal practice.

-I won't be taking on any employees, or partnering with another practitioner, but I do of course have my favourite lawyers whom I recommend for work that I don't take on myself.
+I won't be taking on any employees, or partnering with another practitioner, but I do have my favourite lawyers, patent attorneys and other advisers whom I recommend for work that I don't take on myself.
 I don't receive any referral fees or other benefits for this.

 So what work are you taking on?